Severe Weather Threat Later Today. Flash Flood Watch…

 Wednesday:

-Partly sunny, warm and humid.
-Highs in the mid 80s.
+Mostly sunny and comfortable.
+Highs in the lower to mid 80s.

 Keep it here for a no nonsense, no hype forecast.